Le-Minerva/item-management-software/README.md

 * Data is stored in `items.json`.
 Do not delete or modify this file arbitrarily, as it may cause data loss.
 * Currently, the software only supports local use and does not support multiple users accessing simultaneously.

+> **Warning!**
+>
+> This program runs in the background by default once launched.
+There is currently no explicit exit method.
+To close it, you can use the Task Manager to terminate the process.

 ## License